 Matrix of Peace Whole Systems Model™

-A robust, multi-sector, living systems and consciousness model for designing and actualizing societies to operate as ecosystems of sustainable peace.
+A robust, multi-sector, living systems and consciousness model for designing and actualizing peaceful societies

-More specifically, the Model illuminates the core values, beliefs, and consciousness ecosystem forces of a community and identifies the best practices for peacebuilding within and among the key societal sectors–public, private, and civil society.
+The Matrix illuminates the core values, beliefs, and consciousness ecosystem forces of a community.
+It identifies the best practices for peacebuilding within and among the key societal sectors–public, private, and civil society.
 It leads people to view problems like poverty, war, inequality, and climate change from both human consciousness and best practices viewpoints.
 Human consciousness work focuses on values, beliefs and worldviews.
-We point out areas of values-agreement and guide stakeholders to create new solutions to age-old problems from a different level of consciousness than that which created them.
+It finds areas of values-agreement and guides stakeholders to create new solutions to age-old problems from a different level of consciousness than that which created them.
 Best practices work focuses on existing practices in public, private, and civil society sectors and compares them to best practices for co-creating justice, prosperity, and sustainability to achieve a sustainable ecosystem of peace.

-The bringing together of historically separate and sometimes hostile sectors while honoring the consciousness forces at work within them is the creative gift of Peace Through Commerce and its Matrix of Peace Whole Systems Model.
+The bringing together of historically siloed and sometimes hostile sectors, honoring the consciousness forces at work within them, and creating a systems model to understand them is the creative gift of Peace Through Commerce and its Matrix of Peace Whole Systems Model.

 As with any healthy, self-balancing, self-correcting ecosystem, no single mind or agency could or should control it.
 It is not dependent upon coercion, violence or force, but upon free will, voluntarism, and shared values.
 Citizens within the ecosystem don’t have to be intending to create peace at all.
 If they are going about their daily activities in a well-designed ecosystem, the totality of their actions will co-generate sustainable peace naturally.